milos85vasic/Sharrow/README.md

 # Sharrow

-An Android application that allows you to share media links from various streaming services directly to your local MeTube instance.
+An Android application that allows you to share media links from various streaming services and download sources directly to your local services including MeTube, torrent clients, and jDownloader.

 Sharrow combines the words "share" and "arrow" to represent the core functionality of the app - sharing content through a directional arrow metaphor.

 ## Features

+- **Multi-Service Support**: Share to MeTube, qBittorrent, Transmission, uTorrent, and jDownloader
-- **Multi-Service Support**: Share media links from YouTube, Vimeo, Twitch, Reddit, Twitter, Instagram, Facebook, SoundCloud and more
+- **Universal Media Sharing**: Share content from YouTube, Vimeo, Twitch, Reddit, Twitter, Instagram, Facebook, SoundCloud and more
+- **Magnet Link Support**: Directly add magnet links to torrent clients
-- **Multiple Server Profiles**: Support for multiple MeTube server profiles with default profile selection
+- **Multiple Server Profiles**: Support for multiple service profiles with default profile selection
 - **Customizable Themes**: 6 color schemes with light/dark variants (Warm Orange, Crimson, Light Blue, Purple, Green, Material)
 - **Encrypted Storage**: All data including history and profiles stored with SQLCipher encryption
 - **Comprehensive History**: Detailed sharing history with filtering by service, type, and profile
 - **Modern Material Design**: Beautiful UI following Material Design 3 guidelines
-- **Connection Testing**: Built-in server connection testing
+- **Connection Testing**: Built-in service connection testing
-- **Splash Screen**: Professional branded splash screen with theme support
-- **Quick Access**: Direct access to MeTube interface from multiple locations
+- **Quick Access**: Direct access to service interfaces from multiple locations
 - **Bulk Cleanup**: Flexible history cleanup options (individual items, by service, by type, or all)

 ## Supported Services

-Sharrow works with all streaming services supported by MeTube, which uses yt-dlp as its backend.
-This includes:
+Sharrow works with all streaming services and download sources supported by your target services:

+### For MeTube:
 - YouTube
 - Vimeo
 - Dailymotion